It is hard to believe in this age of enlightened times, but some people still think being left-handed is a sign of Satan.

 The verse in the Gospel of Luke.
 I am referring to is Luke/4-24.
 When the Lord said, "Truly, I tell you, no prophet is accepted in his hometown."

 This is precisely how I feel about the UK.
-My writing has been accepted, and I sell e-books in the USA, but I think that I am not recognized in the UK as I have yet to make any substantial e-book sales here.
+My writing has been accepted, and I sell e-books in the USA; I am not recognized in the UK as I have yet to make any substantial e-book sales here.

 Another story from the Bible also applies to how I think, it is the story in Genesis of the lean years.
-If I get a good month, I always put some money away for the harder times; you could say it is a Christian way of doing things, I tend to put saving for the hard times down to never having a lot of money.
+If I got a good month, I used to put some money away for the harder times; I haven't had a good month for over three years.
+You could say it is a Christian way of doing things, I tend to put saving for the hard times down to never having a lot of money.

 I plan a comeback.